jpadilla/django-rest-framework-jsonp/README.md

 JSONP support extracted as a third party package directly from the official Django REST Framework implementation.

+---

+**Warning**: If you require cross-domain AJAX requests, you should almost certainly be using the more modern approach of [CORS][cors] as an alternative to `JSONP`.
+See the [CORS documentation][cors-docs] for more details.

+The `jsonp` approach is essentially a browser hack, and is [only appropriate for globally  readable API endpoints][jsonp-security], where `GET` requests are unauthenticated and do not require any user permissions.

+---

 ## Requirements

 * Python (2.7, 3.3, 3.4)